 Most people treat calendula as an annual plant.
-In mild-winter climates, calendula can survive and be a perennial if provided shade during the hot summer.
+However, calendula can survive in mild-winter climates and be a perennial if provided shade during the hot summer.
 Keep in mind that calendula is a self-seeder.

-Starting calendula seeds is very easy, despite its fairly low germination rate.
-The best time to start them is around September, or six to eight weeks before your first frost date.
+Starting calendula seeds is very easy, despite its low germination rate.
+The best time to start them is around September, six to eight weeks before your first frost date.

 How to start calendula seeds?

-It is best to start calendula seeds in three-inch containers, rather than the seed starting cells.
-This will prevent unnecessary transplanting step to bigger pots later, which may disturb the root ball.
+It is best to start calendula seeds in three-inch containers rather than the seed starting cell to prevent unnecessary transplanting steps to bigger pots later, which may disturb the root ball.